 Well it’s pretty straightforward really, though it does depend on documentation type.

-A full documentation loan requires that you verify income with tax returns or pay stubs and also verify assets.
+A full documentation loan requires that you verify income with tax returns and/or pay stubs and also verify assets.
 That’s just listed here for comparison sake; it’s not a stated income loan.